 Twilight Struggle Board Game

 Designed by Ananda Gupta and Jason Matthews, Twilight Struggle was originally released in 2005 and received an updated Deluxe Edition in 2009.
-It’s ranked number 7 on the overall BGG ranking, and number one among wargames.
+It’s ranked number 14 (late 2022) on the overall BGG ranking, and number two among wargames.

 The Tabletop version comes with a great 32-page rule book, where the last ten pages are nothing but historical material about the in-game events.
 Frankly, I learned more about the Cold War from the rule book than in school.

 If you have someone to play against and enough time, this is one of the best back-and-forth two-player games.
-Immersion level is very high, and you’ll feel like great leaders immediately (and start quoting JFK or talking with a Russian accent).
+The immersion level is very high, and you’ll feel like great leaders immediately (and start quoting JFK or talking with a Russian accent).
 Highly recommended by critics.

 Twilight Struggle Video Game